Kethen/RemasteredControls_GTpsp/README.md

 ### Usage

 - load prx with game, see https://www.ppsspp.org/docs/reference/plugins/ for ppsspp
-- be sure to map right analog stick directions in ppsspp settings, note that it is possible to map analog triggers to them
 - the hooking code may or may not work with a vita, don't have one to test, refer to how one can load psp prx plugins over there

+### Keybinds

+- on ppsspp, throttle is bound to right stick left, brake is bound to right stick down, remap right stick left and down in ppsspp accordingly to your desired throttle and brake control
+	- a patched windows ppsspp is provided at the moment to remove hardcoded xinput trigger deadzones, https://github.com/hrydgard/ppsspp/issues/18404
+- on vita (when supported), throttle is bound to right stick up, brake is bound to right stick down
 - camera rotation can additionally be enabled by creating `ms0:/PSP/GTRemastered_camera_controls.txt`, binds to right analog left and right
+	- when enabled on ppsspp, it will rebind throttle to right stick up and brake to down

 ### Compability
 - EU v2.00 (UCES01245 2.00)